EdwardShiung/EdwardShiung/README.md

-I am currently a MS Computer Science student at Virginia Tech, but prior to that, I worked as a Full-End Developer for Grant Thornton and Ernst & Young in Shanghai, Hong Kong, and Taipei.
+I am currently an MS Computer Science student at Virginia Tech, but prior to that, I worked as a Full-End Developer for Grant Thornton and Ernst & Young in Shanghai, Hong Kong, and Taipei.
 My main responsibility was to design web applications and financial operating systems, including the EY-Virtual platform.
 Additionally, I have expertise in utilizing Predictive Data Analytics and Machine Learning to evaluate internal controls and net assets.

 ---